Organisation chart

 The investigation services consist of:

-• 5 Antitrust Units (anticompetitive practices, advisory activity, etc.)
+• 6 Antitrust Units (anticompetitive practices, advisory activity, regulated professions, etc.);

-• Inspections Unit (investigations, dawn raids, follow-up of litigation);
+• Inspections Unit (investigations, dawn raids, litigation follow-up);

-The General Rapporteur is appointed by regulation of the Minister of the Economy having consulted the Board.
+The General Rapporteur is appointed by order of the Minister of the Economy, after consultation with the Board.
 The Deputy General Rapporteurs and the case officers (rapporteurs) are appointed by decision of the General Rapporteur, published in the Official Journal of the French Republic (Journal officiel).

 Administrative services

-All the administrative services are led by the General Secretary, under the President’s authority.
-The services are:
+All the administrative services are led by the General Secretary, under the authority of the President:

 Hearing Adviser

-Since 2008, the Autorité has had a procedural mediator known as the Hearing Adviser, who can be contacted by complainant or offending parties to prevent or address early on any difficulties encountered in the inter partes proceedings part of litigation.
+Since 2008, the Autorité has had a procedural mediator known as the Hearing Adviser, who can be contacted by complainant or offending parties to prevent or defuse any difficulties encountered in the inter partes proceedings part of litigation.

 The Hearing Adviser can also act ex officio.
-If he or she believes it to be useful, the Hearing Adviser can share advice or proposals with the General Rapporteur on the outcome of a procedure.
+If they believes it to be useful, the Hearing Adviser can share advice or proposals with the General Rapporteur on the outcome of a procedure.

-The Hearing Adviser does not make decisions.
-It is therefore by writing a report to the Autorité de la concurrence’s President, in advance of a hearing, that the Hearing Adviser intervenes.
+The Hearing Adviser does not make decisions and takes action by writing a report to the President of the Autorité de la concurrence, in advance of a hearing.

 Print the page